oasis-tcs/odata-openapi/tools/README.md

 # odata-openapi

-Tools for transforming [OData](www.odata.org) CSDL (`$metadata`) XML documents into [OpenAPI](https://github.com/OAI/OpenAPI-Specification) documents.
+Tools for transforming [OData](http://www.odata.org) CSDL (`$metadata`) XML documents into [OpenAPI](https://github.com/OAI/OpenAPI-Specification) documents.

 The core ingredient is the [`V4-CSDL-to-OpenAPI.xsl`](V4-CSDL-to-OpenAPI.xsl) transformation.
-It transforms OData CSDL Version 4.0 documents into either OpenAPI 3.0.0 or Swagger 2.0 documents.
+It transforms OData CSDL XML Version 4.0 documents into either OpenAPI 3.0.0 or Swagger 2.0 documents.

-If the OData CSDL XML document to be transformed conforms to one of the predecessor OData versions 2.0 or 3.0, it can be transformed into OData 4.0 with the [`V2-to-V4-CSDL.xsl`](V2-to-V4-CSDL.xsl) transformation.
+OData CSDL XML documents conforming to one of the predecessor OData versions 2.0 or 3.0 can be transformed into OData 4.0 with the [`V2-to-V4-CSDL.xsl`](V2-to-V4-CSDL.xsl) transformation.

 The three files [`transform`](transform), [`transform.cmd`](transform.cmd), and [`transform.js`](transform.js) are wrapper scripts for Unix Bash, Windows Command, and Node.js.